 Where the Kids Are is Where the Predators Are

 An unfortunate reality in the digital age is that the doorways to our children are everywhere.
 We no longer just need to lock the front door and windows in our physical home, but we also need to be vigilant and guard digital doorways.
 Have you ever made a list of all of the ways that your child can get online?
 It’s a sobering exercise.

 And, a digital reality is that wherever there are kids spending time online, those are the exact places where predators are also spending time.
 Today’s digital predators are savvier than ever, and so as parents, we need to be observant, engaged, and informed.
 Daily.

-Stranger Danger Doesn’t Work
+Stranger Danger Doesn’t Work in the Digital Age

 When I was a kid, we were outside constantly.
 During the summer Michigan months, from the moment breakfast was done to when the streetlights went on, I bounced between three different houses in my comfortable, suburban neighborhood in East Lansing.
 Patriarch Park was a common destination where we played 4-person baseball for endless hours.

 We knew not to talk to strangers.
 I was five when Etan Patz was abducted in 1979, signaling a kind of “end of innocence” for children.
 Parents like mine told us to avoid people we didn’t know who had puppies and candy, driving white Chevy vans with few windows.

 In other words, we identified strangers based on what we saw.
 The little hairs on the back of my neck would surely stand up in the presence of a person with bad intent.
 At least, this was the theory.

 Fast-forward to 2017.
 Kids are physically safer than ever because they don’t ever leave the house.
 Patriarch Park is a distant memory – today’s digital parks are infinite in number and kids spend time in them from the comfort of their bedroom.
 Consider these three popular digital parks for elementary, middle, and high school students.
 Can you name them?